Chapter 06 - Retrieving Data with Transact-SQL![]()

 The example in Figure 6.4 shows the result of the execution of the USE command to set the database to employees.
 Use the Erase button on the toolbar to delete the previous command before you enter and execute a new command.
 Fig. 6.4 - You can also define the database to which a user is automatically positioned to when he starts a SQL Server session during the creation of the user logon.
 In Chapter 1, "Introducing Microsoft SQL Server" and Chapter 2, "Data Modeling and Database Design" you learned that one of the basic tenets of a relational database is that operations on database tables always return another table.
 The rows and columns of database tables that are targeted for retrieval are always assembled into a temporary table.
 In most cases, this table is maintained only until the data is provided to the requesting client.
 The new temporary table shown in Figure 6.2 was constructed from the three-column employee table.
 According to the SELECT statement, "the temporary table targets all rows of the permanent table's three columns and eliminates the second column, Department.
 The temporary table is deleted after the rows are provided to the requesting client.
 Figure 6.5 shows the query with the employee table performed with the command-line form of ISQL.
 As you can see, you must enter the default command-line terminator go at the end of each statement.
 Fig. 6.5 - Transact SQL will produce the same results from a command-line prompt that it will in the GUI environment.

 You can display table columns in a different order than you originally defined.
 To change the default order for the display of table columns, simply list the names of the columns in the order in which you want the columns displayed.
-In the following examplethe results are shown in Figure 6.6the order of display for the columns of the employee table are reversed from the order in which they were defined.
+In the following example—the results are shown in Figure 6.6—the order of display for the columns of the employee table are reversed from the order in which they were defined.

+select badge, department, name from employeeFig.
+6.6 - The SELECT clause determines the order columns are listed.
 Changing the order of the displayed columns of a database table is consistent with the characteristics of a relational database.
 You learned in Chapter 2, "Understanding Data Modeling and Database Design," that the access of data from a relational database doesn't depend on the manner in which the data is physically stored.
 You simply specify the names of the columns in the order in which you want them returned in the SELECT clause of the SELECT statement.

 Using a Wild Card in the SELECT ClauseYou can use an asterisk (*) in the SELECT clause to specify all columns for inclusion in the retrieval.
 The following code shows a query that uses an asterisk to reference all columns of the employee table with the results shown in Figure 6.7.
 The name, department, and badge columns are displayed in the query results.